arthur-vilela/PP2-emotion-match/README.md

 1. `startNewGame()`: This function initializes a new game session, resetting the current round, score, incorrect answer count, and the list of correctly guessed emotions.
 It hides the home screen and displays the game screen.

 2. `nextRound()`: This function sets up the next round of the game.
 It randomly selects four emotions, ensuring that previously correctly guessed emotions are excluded, and assigns these emotions to the four images.
 One of these emotions is chosen as the correct answer, which is displayed at the top of the screen.
+It also resets the countdown every round.

 3. `checkAnswer()`: This function is triggered when the user clicks on an image.
 It checks if the selected emotion matches the correct emotion.
 If correct, the image's border turns green, and if incorrect, it turns red.
 The game then waits for a short duration before proceeding to the next round or displaying the final score if all rounds are completed.
+This waiting time (0.7s) is for the user to be able to see the shadow-box colour change.
+This function then defines the time left in the countdown and adds it to the score.

-4. `showFinalScore()`: Once all rounds are completed, this function displays the user's final score, including the number of correct and incorrect answers.
+4. `showFinalScore()`: Once all rounds are completed, this function displays the user's final score by, including the number of incorrect answers.

 5. `restartGame()`: This function allows the user to restart the game without returning to the initial instruction screen, enabling continuous play and practice.